RHPS Official Fan Site! - www.RockyHorror.com News Participation Downloads History Forum Profiles Shock Treatment Links

 ...If the design was correct, I would have bought this item in a heartbeat.
 Instead, I was embarassed that my crappy font ended up on the thing.

-When using "Double Feature" to create the logo, it's best to space the lines so that the "drips" overlap into the text below.
-A good example is the picture for #3.
+When using the words logo, it's best to space the lines so that the "drips" overlap into the text below.
 Use your own discretion.

 5. The word "The":